msa-em/nanocartography/02_orientation.md

-Before any notion involving the addition of atomic positions to the discussion of crystallography and materials science, a general treatment of planes, plane normals, and other basic geometric constructs need be introduced and understood.
+Before any notion involving the addition of atomic positions to the discussion of crystallography and materials science, a general treatment of planes, plane normals, and other basic geometric constructs needs to be introduced and understood.
 This is necessary for a variety of reasons, most importantly of which is that it will provide a more solid foundation for both tilting throughout crystallographic space, as well as in general lay a solid groundwork for explaining Miller indices, Bravais lattices, and other such constructs.
-The extent of this discussion on geometry, while basic on some level is necessary to further build upon the knowledge base of crystallographic analysis.
+The extent of this discussion on geometry, while basic on some level, is necessary to further build upon the knowledge base of crystallographic analysis.

 The simplest geometrical concept in crystallography is the cube due to